hmchen47/Programming/WebDev/Frontend-W3C/4-CSSBasics/05-DesignWeb.md

 #### External resource

 + Here is the W3C documentation for all of CSS's font properties: [CSS Fonts Module Level 3](https://www.w3.org/TR/css-fonts-3/).
++ Difference between type family, font face, typeface, font in the context of typography
+  + __Type Family__ - The design of all the characters comprised of a family and all its encompassing faces. `Helvetica` is a type family.
+Helvetica Condensed is a type family, Myriad Pro is a type family, etc.
+  + __Typeface__ - the specific weight or instance of a particular family.
+I.E. `Bold`, `italic`, `oblique` are all typefaces.
+Typeface is generally referred to by family + face.
+For example Helvetica Bold Italic would be referred to as the typeface where `Helvetica` is the Family and `Bold Italic` is the face.
+  + __Font__ - Refers to the computer software file which contains information regarding _the display and output of a typeface_.
+You choose a font from the typeface menu.
+Fonts only exist on a computer.
+In the world today many use the word "Font" incorrectly -- "oh, I like that font." is wrong.
+It should be "Oh, I like that typeface."
+However, "Which font did you pick for that Photoshop design?" would be correct.
+Whereas, "What font is used in this logo?" is incorrect (should be typeface).
+  + __Font Face__ - (somewhat interchangeable with typeface) the face of the type family.
+For example `Bold` or `Italic` are a face where as `Helvetica` would be the family.
+Referencing "font", font face specifically refers to the software used to render a particular face of a family - You may have `Helvetica bold` as a font face, but not `Helvetica italic`.

 ### Color